Hainan: Annual fog

 From January to February, the island of Hainan is often affected by thick fog, particularly in coastal areas and the northern part of the island.
 This is caused by cold winter air from the north coming into contact with the warmer sea, causing the moisture that evaporates from the sea to be condensed into fog.
 The fog remains from day to night, and is evenly distributed.
 Visibility may be reduced to 50 m for days at a time.
 During this period, residents normally keep windows shut.
 The moisture in the air is so extreme that the walls in homes weep, and floors often accumulate a layer of water.

 Flora and fauna

-Hainan has over 1,500 km2 of tropical forest, in which live 4,600 kinds of plants and more than 570 species of animals.
-However, due to an invasion of exotic species, human impact from tourism, deforestation, and the release of pollutants, many species are under threat.
-A report from the Department of Land, Environment and Resources of Hainan Province states that 200 species are near extinction, with 6 species, such as Maytenus hainanensis and Sciaphila tenella already extinct.
+Hainan has over 1,500 km2 of tropical forest, in which can be found over 4,600 types of plants and more than 570 species of animals.
+The nature observation database iNaturalist.org currently lists 6,687 species of plants, animals and fungi as having been observed on Hainan Island (in 2024).
+In modern times, however, the small island's natural balance has been threatened, largely due to the introduction of exotic species, as well as human impacts from tourism, deforestation, and the use of herbicides, pesticides and other such pollutants.
+A report from the Department of Land, Environment and Resources of Hainan Province states that 200 species are near extinction, with six plant species, such as Maytenus hainanensis and Sciaphila tenella, having been declared extinct.

+Two ecoregions cover the island.
+The South China-Vietnam subtropical evergreen forests cover the lowlands, and extend onto the adjacent mainland.
+The Hainan Island monsoon rainforests covers the interior of the island, and includes montane rain forests with a more seasonal climate and more deciduous trees.